ManApart/quest-command/notes.md

 #### Creature / Activator Re-work

 Turn creatures, items, and activators into targets
-- Target has a soul and a body
-- Items (targets) have bodies with no attach points
 - Items’ bodies have body parts with the different materials of an item (a hatchet has a wooden handle and metal head)
 - Target’s have a property (alive) if they are creatures etc
 - If a target doesn't have the alive property (is an activator) and health reaches 0, instead of dying, the activator/item is destroyed

 Spacial Nodes
-- Location Node extends Spacial node and has a location
-- Body Node extends Spacial node and has a body part
 - Combat uses Body Nodes for aiming, instead of body part having an arbitrary direction

 Climbing